gsmainclusivetechlab/mmapi-android-sdk/README.md

 ```

- 1.Import the project in android studio< /br>
+ 1.Import the project in android studio<br/>
- 2.Got to test directory under project Directory < /br>
+ 2.Got to test directory under project Directory <br/>
- 3.Test directory contains test classes for each module and for static classes< /br>
+ 3.Test directory contains test classes for each module and for static classes<br/>
- 4.Run a class or a specific function and verify the test cases< /br>
+ 4.Run a class or a specific function and verify the test cases<br/>